kearutherford/BerkeleyForestsAnalytics/README.md

 4.  `fpc_data` An optional dataframe or tibble.
-Incorporates the finite population correction factor (FPC; see [Finite population correction factor](#fpcf-backround) in “Background information for further data summarization” below for further details on the definition of the FPC and when the FPC is applicable).
+Incorporates the finite population correction factor (FPC; see [Finite population correction factor](#fpcf-background) in “Background information for further data summarization” below for further details on the definition of the FPC and when the FPC is applicable).
 The default is set to “not_needed”.
 Required columns depend on the sampling design:

     - If sampling design is simple random: